 In mid-life, women have more on their plates than ever.
-We are business owners, navigators of our children’s journeys through school assignments, college applications, finding a job and relationships.
-We are caregivers to aging parents and active in the community and volunteering.
-It’s an empowering time of life, but it also creates a challenge as to how we find time to focus on ourselves and our functional fitness.
+It’s an empowering time of life, but it also creates a challenge as to how we find time to focus on ourselves and our physical wellbeing.
 Make no mistake, all the things we juggle every day – whether from a chair or not –can be a strain on our bodies.
-With such a full plate, now more than ever we need our bodies to support us.
+With such a full plate, now more than ever, we need our bodies to support us.

-So what to do?
-The solution is actually rather simple: functional movement.
+So, what to do?
+The solution is actually rather simple: move and move often.

 IMRs engage your WHOLE body, including your brain, and work all your muscles, tendons, and joints in every routine.
-The movement patterns of IMRs mimic the activities we do in regular life, think walking up the stairs, reaching diagonally when we play tennis or golf, or lifting heavy bags of groceries out of the trunk.
-While what you do may change as you grow older, integrated movement routines will help you preserve and improve the mobility and stability and flexibility you need to stay active, independent and able to do whatever you love with those you love into the future.
+The movement patterns of IMRs mimic the activities we do in regular life.
+While what you do may change as you grow older, Integrated Movement Routines will help you preserve and improve the mobility, stability, and flexibility you need to stay active and independent.

-Remember, unlike other forms of exercise which are isolated and work individual body parts with a goal of a flat tummy or tight butt, for example, functional movement routines are all about building a strong, functional balanced body and mind.
+Remember, unlike other forms of exercise, which are isolated and work individual body parts with a specific goal (flat tummy or tight butt), functional movement routines are all about building a strong, functional balanced body and mind.
 Every workout leaves you feeling stronger with more energy and more physical power to take on anything and everything that comes your way.

-There are exercises and adaptations for all fitness levels.
-IMRs are progressive, so you can improve or challenge yourself at your own pace.
-This is low impact work, but don’t mistake that for ineffective: you’ll sweat (maybe even swear) and definitely see changes.
+IMRs are progressive so that you can improve or challenge yourself at your own pace.
+This is low-impact work, but don’t mistake that for ineffective: you’ll sweat a little and definitely see changes.

 The changes you feel are most significant.
 You’ll feel more stable, flexible, mobile, and strong.
 Balanced and focused.
 Empowered.